En route from Navy Mess to Situation Room, Wilbur warned me to expect one unusual amid the gathering.

 Unusual how?
 A character seen mainly at night, in office or hallway, at to whom you might risk a sideways glance but never, never directly address.
 I hope not.

-However, his was a guest I would most agreeably wish to meet – and, though a despised outsider, descendent of a celebrated hero.
+However, his was a guest I would most agreeably wish to meet – and, though a despised outsider, descendant of a celebrated hero.

 As we scurried into the crowded space, my nostrils curled, not only in anticipation, but also in mild revulsion at malodorous airs wafting from the assembled various, who settled with a chorus of squeals and grunts.